Blood (The X-Files): Plot

 In Franklin, Pennsylvania, postal worker Edward Funsch (William Sanderson) is informed that he will be laid off at the end of the week.
 Afterwards, Funsch sees the words "Kill 'Em All" on his machine's digital display.
 At Franklin's civic center, a middle-aged man in a crowded elevator sees "No Air" displayed on the elevator's LED display, and is the only one who can see the message.
 Sweating and obviously claustrophobic, he again glances at the LED display.
 This time it flashes the words "Can't Breathe" and then "Kill 'Em All."

 Agent Fox Mulder arrives at the civic center in the aftermath of what looks like a massacre.
 Sheriff Spencer (John Cygan) explains that the suspect murdered four people from the elevator with his bare hands; his rampage ended when he was shot by a security guard.
 Spencer notes that seven other individuals have murdered twenty-two people in Franklin in the past six months.
 Mulder discovers that the LED display in the elevator has been damaged, and that the dead suspect has a green residue on his fingertips.
-Meanwhile, Funsch tries to make a withdrawal from an ATM, but is greeted with the words "Take His Gun" and "Kill 'Em All" on the screen.
+Meanwhile, Funsch tries to make a withdrawal from an ATM, but is greeted with the words "Security Guard", "Take His Gun" and "Kill 'Em All" on the screen.
 He frustratedly beats the screen before running away, escaping from a confused security guard.

 At the FBI Academy, Dana Scully reads Mulder's initial report.
 The only connection between the murders that he can see is that the suspects all destroyed an electronic device during the killings.
 Meanwhile, Bonnie McRoberts, another Franklin resident, drops by a repair shop to pick up her car, where a message on an engine diagnostic display warns her that the mechanic is going to rape her.
 She impulsively kills him with an oil can spout.
 When Mulder and Spencer question McRoberts the next morning, her kitchen microwave instructs her to kill them.
 When she grabs a knife and attacks Mulder, she is shot and killed by Spencer.